The Melbourne Arts Precinct has long been a place of arts, entertainment, leisure and gathering.

 In 1946, the State Government set aside land for cultural purposes where the National Gallery of Victoria and Arts Centre Melbourne are now located.

-Today, more than 20 of Australia’s best arts organisations are based there, and approximately three million people visit the precinct every year.
+Today, the area is home to more than 30 arts attractions, venues and organisations, and approximately three million people visit the precinct every year.

 The Evolution of a Precinct

 The people of the Kulin Nations have gathered on the site for thousands of years and continue to do so today.

 1877 Cooper and Bailey’s Great American International Circus first pitch their tent next to St Kilda Road.

 1901 Fitzgerald Brothers’ take over the site, first opening the Olympia circus building and later the “fashionable rendezvous” Prince’s Court, which included a Japanese tea-house, toboggan, a huge water chute and an open-air theatre.